-Domestic tourism is seen as the poor cousin to international overseas arrivals – but will staycations be enough to keep tourist-focused economies turning?
+Local travel is seen as a poor cousin to overseas arrivals – will staycations be enough to keep tourist-focused economies turning?

 Shaping and creating a global cannabis industry Conversations

-More countries look to emulate Canada’s success, governments and business leaders are turning to the model to see how to structure their own industries.
+Governments and business leaders are turning to Canada’s successful model to see how to structure their own industries.

-The Atlantic Bubble has burst, but not before it proved that domestic tourism and business confidence could thrive if people felt safe from COVID-19.
+The Atlantic Bubble showed that tourism and business confidence could thrive if people felt safe from COVID-19.

 No-deal Brexit risks for UK businesses with workers in the EU Conversations